Royal College of Emergency Medicine Menu Menu

 Please note that the Quick Guide should be read in conjunction with the Guide to Emergency Care ACP Credentialing, curriculum and credentialing checklists.

-To submit your credentialing application, please complete the online application form available via the link below (please note the registration form will only be available for the duration of each application window).
-Details of the application fee structure can also be found below.
+To submit your credentialing application, you will be required to complete an online registration form once the application window opens.
+Details of the application fee structure can be found below.

-All portfolios must be signed-off by a named Educational Supervisor who meets the eligibility criteria stipulated in the guidance.
-Named Educational Supervisors must:
+All portfolios must be signed-off by a named Educational Supervisor who meets the eligibility criteria stipulated in the credentialing 2017 guidance.
+For ACPs submitting an adult or dual credentialing application, the named Educational Supervisors must:

 • be on the GMC specialist register in Emergency Medicine